ChloeL01/CP3407-assignment/user_stories/pay_owner.md

-# User story title: Search for thing
+# User story title: Pay owner

-## Priority: 20
+## Priority: 10

-## Estimation: 3 days
+## Estimation: 2 days

-* Chloe: 3 days
+* Chloe: 2 days
-* Keziah: 2 days
+* Keziah: 3 days
-* Jess: 3 days
+* Jess: 2 days

 ## Assumptions:

 ## Description:

-Description-v1: The user should be able to search for a thing they wish to rent
+Description-v1: The user will be able to select how they will pay the owner on the website/app / Connect people to how they want to pay for item

 ## Tasks, see chapter 4.